yimyom/odroid-xu4-setup/README.md

 I describe all the steps to install Ubuntu Linux on an ODroid XU4 and use it as a media and game center using Kodi and Mame.
 Installing Mame is optional as well as configuring the USB drive, the joystick, etc...
 You can stop at the Kodi level or go further and have a fully functional video, music and game machine

+## Install Linux and Kodi on your ODroid XU4

 To install all of this, follow the steps:

 1. The first step is ideally done on another Linux box.
 If you don't have one yet (what ???), better to migrate to Linux as soon as you can